Anya Phillips: Life and career

 Phillips was born in Taiwan in 1955.
-Her mother traveled to Taiwan from Beijing, China, with her first husband before the civil war between the Communist Party and Nationalist party ended in 1949.
+Her mother traveled to Taiwan from Beijing, China, with her first husband before the Chinese Civil War ended in 1949.
 As the Nationalist Party moved the government to Taiwan while the Communist Party controlled mainland China, her mother was not to return to China due to political rivalry.
 Later her mother married a military attaché of the American embassy, Wade Phillips, and gave birth to her brother Kris Phillips, who is later known by his stage name as Fei Xiang.
 Phillips grew up in Taiwan and on various military bases.

 As a teenager, Phillips began sketching clothing designs.
 She met her close friend Sylvia Reed, who later married Lou Reed, while attending the Taipei American School.
 After graduation, Phillips moved to New York City to attend Parsons School of Design in 1974.
 She had been awarded a full scholarship, but she dropped out shortly after her studies began.

 Phillips arrived in Manhattan during the burgeoning downtown punk scene.
 She worked as a photojournalist for New York Rocker and Punk magazine.
 She was nicknamed "Anya Chowmein" when she was writing for Punk.

 Phillips became a fixture in the Manhattan nightclub scene.
 She formed a fake band with Diego Cortez and Duncan Smith in 1977, and she had a dominatrix act at CBGB with Terence Sellers.
 Phillips persuaded filmmaker Steve Maas to open a nightclub, envisioning it as an elegant place called the Molotov Cocktail Lounge.
 Phillips, Maas, and Cortez opened the Mudd Club in 1978.
 She was to manage the club, but her involvement ended after a dispute with Maas.